Shirley Varnagy

-Shirley Varnagy Bronfenmajer (born February 1, 1982 in Caracas) is a Venezuelan journalist, writer and TV and radio presenter of Jewish origin.
+Shirley Varnagy Bronfenmajer (born February 1, 1982, in Caracas) is a Venezuelan journalist, writer and television and radio presenter of Jewish origin.

 Biography

 Varnagy was born into a Hungarian Jewish family.
 Her grandparents were survivors of the Holocaust, including one who was imprisoned in the Mauthausen Concentration Camp.
 She completed her Social Communication studies at the Andrés Bello Catholic University, where she graduated with honours.
 Her first job in the media was as a news anchorwoman for Planeta FM, and later as the producer for Gladys Rodríguez's show on Circuito X FM; later she worked as a producer for the Venezuelan TV news channel Globovisión, which they gave her the opportunity to cover well-known journalists like Carla Angola in the primetime show "Buenas Noches".
 In television, Varnagy has worked not only for Globovisión, but also for the extinct RCTV.
-On March 6, 2015 she became a mother for the second time, in this occasion of a girl, which has been named Naomi.
+On March 6, 2015, she became a mother for the second time, in this occasion of a girl, which has been named Naomi.